 TGIF!
 So happy it’s the weekend.
 My quality of sleep this week was awful, and I can’t wait to sleep in tomorrow.
 By sleep in, I hope that I’ll get to 8:30 or 9am.

-Other than lots of shuteye, I have to research new air conditioners because our AC unit is on the fritz (and that’s not something we can do without here in FL), and I have a nail in one of my tires, so it either needs patched or replaced, and I’m also looking into mortgage interest rates.
+Other than lots of shuteye, I have to research new air conditioners because our AC unit is on the fritz, and I have a nail in one of my tires, and I’m also looking into mortgage interest rates.
 That’s my weekend plans.
 I LOVE adulting.
 It’s sooo fun. 🙂

 What do you have going on this weekend??
 I hope your plans are more exciting than mine, and if they are, can I come?

-On the plus side, I have some baking planned for Sunday, and a lot of it includes bacon, and some of it includes peanut butter.
-At least I have that to look forward to.
-Bacon and peanut butter baked goods in my future = good weekend.
+At least I have all of that to look forward to.
+Baked goods in my future = good weekend.
 The weather looks promising for a few bike rides too, so those are the gold linings.

-So, what’s happening for dinner?
+Anyway, here’s what’s happening for dinner… Pepperoni Pizza Pasta Casserole.
 I will always be a casserole person.
-If we’re not grilling out or making some form of decently healthy chicken, we are eating a casserole.
-My love of casseroles is twofold: they are generally really easy (throw all ingredients together, stir, bake), and they are complete meals.
+They are generally really easy (throw all ingredients together, stir, bake), and they are complete meals.
 Everything you want is in one dish.
 Sure, you can make a side or get a salad together, but do you need to?
 Nope.
 Casseroles for life.

 This Pepperoni Pizza Pasta Casserole is a few steps more than mixing up a bunch of stuff.
 The pasta does need boiled first, and the sirloin needs browned with the chopped onion.
 But then, you slap it altogether, and bake it.